 Believe it or not, Mt.
 Hood National Forest Service’s Management Plan, adopted in 1990, emphasizes converting mature natural forest into managed plantations over much of its one million-plus acres.
-Massive logging proposals like the Crystal Clear Timber Sale pose an immense threat to the forest's ability to adapt to the changing climate while at the same time demonstrating the true priorities of the managment plan as currently written.
+Massive logging proposals like the Crystal Clear Timber Sale threaten the forest's ability to adapt to the changing climate while at the same time demonstrating the true priorities of the management plan as currently written.

 Can you imagine what Mt.
 Hood will be like if the Forest Service continues on this course?

 Since 1999, Bark has pushed back on proposals to clearcut native forest, build roads through sensitive watersheds and over hiking trails, and sell off the exceptional wildlife habitat of burned forest to private logging companies.
 While we have been successful in saving thousands of acres, the Plan that directs the Forest Service’s actions remains focused on commercial timber extraction and each new project seems more destructive than the last.

 When the Forest Plan was written in 1990, it did not address forest management in the context of an increasingly warmer and unstable climate.
 Most importantly, Mt.
 Hood National Forest’s Management Plan does not adequately protect water rich forest ecosystems facing climate change.
 30 years later, climate change has become an urgent factor that the Plan must be updated to reflect.
 While we do not know exactly what the future brings, the science of understanding and predicting climate change has improved rapidly over the past decade, and there is sufficient information upon which to amend the Plan to make the forest more resilient to the upcoming changes.